-Minn.
-Stat. §§ 118A.02 and 118A.04 authorize the Authority and the City Council of Duluth to designate a depository of public funds and to invest in certificates of deposit.
+The Authority and the City Council of Duluth are authorized by Minn.
+Stat. §§ 118A.02 and 118A.04 to designate a depository of public funds and to invest in certificates of deposit.
 Minnesota statutes require that all Authority deposits be covered by insurance, surety bond, or collateral.

-Minn.
-Stat. §§ 118A.04 and 118A.05 authorize the types of securities available to the Authority for investment.
+The Authority may invest in the types of securities authorized by Minn.
+Stat. §§ 118A.04 and 118A.05.